 The Judge also held: that any assurance given by the Council as to consultation had been qualified, in terms of flexibility and being subject to change; and that the route selected did not amount to a fundamental change, giving rise to a duty to reconsult.
 Grounds 2 and 3 therefore also failed.

-James Goudie QC and John Bethell acted for Wiltshire Council, instructed by Wiltshire Council Legal Services.
+James Goudie KC and John Bethell acted for Wiltshire Council, instructed by Wiltshire Council Legal Services.

 A copy of the judgment is available here.